Is your lawn looking a little faded or lackluster? It’s probably in desperate need of some important nutrients.

 There is more nitrogen in plants than any other element (besides carbon, hydrogen, and oxygen), according to the University of Missouri.

-You probably know a little about chlorophyll from your old science class; if you recall, it’s the part of a plant that’s responsible for giving it its green color.
+You probably know a little about chlorophyll from your junior high science class.
+If you recall, it’s the part of a plant that’s responsible for giving it its green color.
 This chlorophyll takes in light energy and converts it into sugar (a process called photosynthesis) for your grass to “eat.”
 That chlorophyll is comprised of nitrogen!

-This macronutrient is also found in your grassroots, where it helps with the uptake of water and other important nutrients from the soil.
+This macronutrient is also found in your grass root system, where it helps with the uptake of water and other important nutrients from the soil.

 If you leave with any knowledge of this nutrient, let it be this: nitrogen is apart of the compounds that control plant growth.
 That’s why lawns with excess nitrogen grow like crazy; they experience such high rates of photosynthesis that they just keep growing and growing.
-The nitrogen, however, only promotes top growth or what you seen above ground so excessive nitrogen actually harms the plant or turf because it isn’t feeding the roots which the plants need to sustain themselves.
-Our next nutrient contributes to growth as well: phosphorus.
+The nitrogen, however, only promotes top growth, or what you see above ground, so excessive nitrogen actually harms the plant or turf because it isn’t feeding the roots which the plants need to sustain themselves.
+Our next nutrient contributes to growth as well — phosphorus.

-Phosphorus does a lot for your turf’s root systems: helping them to develop properly and mature.
+Phosphorus does a lot for your turf’s root systems, including helping it to develop properly and mature.
 This helps to increase your turf’s winter hardiness and resilience, as well as its ability to fight disease and defend against insect damage or sweltering, dry heat.

-The nice thing is, it’s hard for your grass to receive too much of this nutrient, as it’s difficult for your plants to absorb it in the first place.
+The nice thing is that it is hard for your grass to receive too much of this nutrient, as it’s difficult for your plants to absorb it in the first place.
 While it can be easy to over-fertilize with other minerals, bone meal or phosphorus-high compost can usually be applied without strict measurement.